threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_rack_server/3node_diy_rack_server.md

 Note that you cannot have more than 16 sticks of ECC DIMM on the R620/R720.
 For more sticks, you need LRDIMM as stated above.

 # Closing Words
 That's it.
-You have now built a DIY 3node and you are farming on the Threefold Grid.
+You have now built a DIY 3Node and you are farming on the ThreeFold Grid.

 If you encounter errors, you can read the section [Troubleshooting and Error Messages](../../faq/faq.md#troubleshooting-and-error-messages) of the Farmer FAQ.

-If you have any questions, you can ask the Threefold community for help on the [Threefold Forum](https://forum.threefold.io/) or on the [Threefold Telegram Farmer Group](https://t.me/threefoldfarmers).
+If you have any questions, you can ask the ThreeFold community for help on the [ThreeFold Forum](https://forum.threefold.io/) or on the [ThreeFold Telegram Farmer Group](https://t.me/threefoldfarmers).

 >Welcome to the New Internet!